100th Anniversary of Flight in South Dakota

 Schedule of Exhibits & Presentations related to South Dakota’s First Century of Flight Celebration

-July 17 to Present: Traveling photo display “South Dakota’s First Century of Flight” by Norma Kraemer at Rapid City Airport for Sturgis Bike Rally travelers and others to view.
+July 17, 2013 to January 2014: Traveling photo display "South Dakota's First Century of Flight" by Norma Kraemer at Rapid City Airport for Sturgis Bike Rally travelers and others to view.

 March 7, 2013: Presentation “Nellie Zabel Willhite, South Dakota’s First Woman Pilot” by Norma Kraemer at SD Air & Space Museum Speaker Series at the SDASM, Box Elder, SD.
 Sponsored by the Ellsworth Heritage Foundation.

 September 7-9, 2012: Traveling photo display “South Dakota’s First Century of Flight” by Norma Kraemer at “Badlands RV Fly-in,” Hot Springs Airport, SD.

 October 11, 2011: Large historical South Dakota aviation display at SD Air & Space Museum, Ellsworth AFB.

 | A display of historical aviation photos created by Norma Kraemer was mounted on six panels of the SDPA-purchased "wall" at the SD Air & Space Museum, Ellsworth AFB, next to the display for the SD Aviation Hall of Fame plagues.
 The display incorporated large format photos from Norma's major museum display previously shown at The Journey Museum in Rapid City and the Cultural Heritage Museum in Pierre (Joe Drab, SD Air & Space Museum Foundation, left; Norma Kraemer, right).

 September 18, 2011: Traveling photo display “South Dakota’s First Century of Flight” by Norma Kraemer at Chan Gurney Airport Breakfast, Yankton.